rmraya/OpenXLIFF/README.md

 You can export all aproved segments from an XLIFF file as TMX using class `com.maxprograms.converters.TmxExporter` from your Java code or using the provided scripts.

-Running `.\exporttmx.bat` or `./exporttmx.sh` without parameters displays help for exporting approved segments from an XLIFF file.
+Running `.\exporttmx.cmd` or `./exporttmx.sh` without parameters displays help for exporting approved segments from an XLIFF file.

 ```text
 Usage: